Katoomba Area Local NewsStrengthening community, healing Country, and restoring the health of our planet.

 KTOWN’ers (L-R) Simon, Don & Adam, outside ‘the office’ Cassiopeia

-In Katoomba, a grassroots litter-picking group tackles rubbish before it reaches Sydney’s water supply.
-Their story shows how local environmental action, fueled by community connection, can drive meaningful change for planetary health.
+In Katoomba, a grassroots litter-picking group tackles rubbish before it reaches our water supply.
+Their story shows how local environmental action, fueled by community connection, can drive meaningful change.

 Key Points:

-One man’s simple decision to pick up litter in Katoomba grew into a small community group removing litter and recycling much of it, demonstrating how individual actions can spark broader movements.
+One man’s simple decision to pick up litter in Katoomba grew into a small community group, demonstrating how individual actions can spark broader movements.

 The group observed that the NSW container deposit scheme reduced bottle and can litter by almost 50%, showing that the right incentives can effectively change people’s disposal habits.